Ego Trip (Papa Roach album): Promotion

 On August 1, 2021, the band released a new single entitled "Swerve", featuring Jason Aalon Butler of Fever 333 and American rapper Sueco.
 On September 9, 2021, Papa Roach released the first radio single "Kill the Noise" from their upcoming eleventh studio album in 2022.
 On October 29, 2021, the band released a new song "Dying to Believe".
 On January 21, 2022, "Stand Up" followed as the album's fourth single.
 The fourth single "Cut the Line" was released on March 1, 2022.
 The album Ego Trip was announced on the same day and was released on April 8, 2022.
-A fifth single "No Apologies" was released on June 14, 2022.
+A fifth single "No Apologies" was released on April 4, 2022.
 On January 6, 2023, the band released a new version of "Swerve", featuring Hollywood Undead.
 In the same month, on January 27, they released a new version of another song, "Cut the Line", featuring Beartooth frontman Caleb Shomo.
 In January 2023, a deluxe edition of Ego Trip was announced.
 The deluxe edition was exclusively released digitally on March 17, 2023.

 Critical reception

-Ego Trip was met with generally positive reviews from critics.
-At the aggregating website Metacritic, the album has received a normalized rating of 68 out of 100, based on four critical reviews, indicating "generally favorable" reviews.
 It was given three and a half out of five stars by Metal Hammer, with reviewer Elliot Leaver saying, "This is a presentation of 14 tracks that don't outstay their welcome and pack in as much as they can for maximum impact."